maanvisingh/maanvisingh/README.md

 I am currently pursuing BTech in CSE at MIT, Manipal.
 I am a robotics enthusiast and I work as a Coding Subsytem Member in Team [RoboManipal](https://robomanipal.com/#/).

 - 🌱 At present, I'm learning about Path Planning and Navigation and working on a [ROS Bot](https://github.com/maanvisingh/ROS_Bot) along with a few other [Mini Projects](https://github.com/maanvisingh/Mini_Projects).
-- 🤔 I’m looking for help with internships in the field of Robotics.
+- 🤔 I’m looking for help with internships in the field of Software Development and Robotics.
 - 😄 Pronouns: She/Her
 - 🎵 Fun fact: I play guitar and tabla.